MFR6340/theenglishextension.org/young-world-1/unit-1: You and Me.md

 # Young World 1, Unit 1: You and Me
 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 **This is the first unit taught in the first year of learning English in third grade.
 Due to the introductory level, the Klett unit covers very general terms and ideas including:  families from around the world, English speaking countries, Flags from other countries and descriptions of people.
-Here are some suggestions for Native English speakers to delve deeper into this theme:**
+Here are some suggestions for native English speakers to delve deeper into this theme:**

 ## Books About Many Countries